meganmckissack/programming-language-suggester/README.md

 ## Description

-_Quiz to determine what programming language you should use_
+_The Language Suggester is a quiz to determine what programming language you should use based on the answers to some nonsensicle and fun questions_

 ## Technologies Used